 Those who have served in the military understand what it takes to be organized, alert, calm, and decisive under pressure—traits that produce successful and effective leaders.
-In fact, more than 8 percent (PDF, 705 KB) External link of chief executives of S&P 500 companies have military experience, with an average tenure of seven-plus years (compared to four and a half years for CEOs with no military experience).
+In fact, more than 8 percent (PDF, 705 KB) of chief executives of S&P 500 companies have military experience, with an average tenure of seven-plus years (compared to four and a half years for CEOs with no military experience).

 From General Motors’ chief executive Daniel Akerson to Johnson & Johnson’s Alex Gorsky, CEOs who have served our country can be found in nearly every industry.
 Below is a list of some of our nation’s heroes who have led highly successful companies and made an impact worldwide.
 Read about each of the 11 leaders, their backgrounds, and their former (or current) missions in the workplace.